pchemguy/spec-kit/templates/capabilities/capabilities.md

 - include explanations, interpretations, or sentences;
 - combine unrelated source concepts.

-The LLM MUST NOT construct capability semantics that exceed what is reasonably supported by the associated capability signals and their immediate context.
+The LLM MUST NOT expand capability semantics beyond what is reasonably supported by the associated capability signals and their immediate context.

 ---